capstone-coal/pycoal/README.rst

 License
 -------

-pycoal is licensed under the |license| a copy of which ships with this source code.
+COAL is licensed under the |license| a copy of which ships with this source code.

 .. |license| image:: https://img.shields.io/github/license/capstone-coal/pycoal.svg?maxAge=2592000
    :target: http://www.apache.org/licenses/LICENSE-2.0